 As such, IGS Energy suggests that 4901:1-29-06(B) should be revised as follows:

-(B) Retail natural gas suppliers and governmental aggregators are prohibited from enrolling potential customers without their consent and proof of that consent as delineated in paragraphs (D), (E) and (F) of this rule.
-This requirement does not apply to opt-out governmental aggregation and for the percentage of income payment program.
+(B) A retail natural gas supplier and governmental aggregator is prohibited from enrolling potential customers without consent and proof of that consent as delineated in paragraphs (D), (E) and (F) of this rule.
+This requirement does not apply to opt-out governmental aggregation and for the percentage of income payment program although this exclusion regarding consent does not relieve a governmental aggregator from obtaining affirmative consent by each customer of early termination fee provisions if such provisions are included in the terms of the program.

 Rule 4901:1-29-13 “Coordination Between Natural Gas Companies and Retail Natural Gas Suppliers and Governmental Aggregators” and Proposed Rule 4901:1-29-09 “Customer Information” should be modified to require customer lists to include account numbers.